deepak7967/Library-database-project/README.md

 - Used JOINs, GROUP BY, ORDER BY, Aggregate Functions, and WHERE conditions.

-- Performed Date-based filtering using the BETWEEN clause.
+- Performed Date-based filtering .

 ## Conclusion
-Through this project, I got good hands-on experience with SQL basics as well as slightly advanced queries.
+In this project, I successfully designed and managed a SQL database .
-It also helped me understand how real-world systems like libraries manage their data using databases.
+This project helped me understand how databases are structured and how to retrieve important insights from raw data.

-Thank you!
+It strengthened my skills in writing efficient queries and designing databases .